-Use of proceeds We estimate that the net proceeds from the sale of shares of our common stock that we are selling in this offering will be approximately \$18.4 million (or approximately \$21.1 million if the underwriter's option to purchase additional shares in this offering is exercised in full), based upon an assumed public offering price of \$4.03 per share, the closing sale price of our common stock on the Nasdaq Capital Market on December 1, 2017, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-We currently intend to use the net proceeds of this offering to complete construction and renovations of our existing facilities in Rollo Bay and Indiana, for working capital costs associated with growing our first batches of fish at our Indiana and Rollo Bay farm sites; and other general corporate purposes, including investing further in our sales and marketing and research and development efforts and payment of anticipated general and administrative expenses.
+Use of proceeds The net proceeds from the offering will be approximately \$10.9 million (or approximately

+\$12.5 million if the underwriter's option to purchase additional shares in this offering is exercised in full), based upon the public offering price of \$3.25 per share and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We currently intend to use the net proceeds of this offering to continue construction and renovation activities of our existing facilities in Rollo Bay and Indiana, for working capital costs associated with growing our first batches of fish at our Indiana and Rollo Bay farm sites; and other general corporate purposes, including investing further in our sales and marketing and research and development efforts and payment of anticipated general and administrative expenses.
 We may also use a portion of the net proceeds for acquisitions of complementary businesses, technologies or other assets, although we do not currently have any agreements, commitments or understandings with respect to any such acquisitions.
-See the section of this prospectus titled "Use of Proceeds" for additional information.
+See the section of this prospectus titled "Use of Proceeds"

+for additional information.

-Risk factors See "Risk Factors" for a discussion of factors you should carefully consider before deciding to invest in our common stock.
+Risk factors See "Risk Factors" for a discussion of factors you should carefully consider before deciding to invest in our securities.